 - International standard "Vinpearl Golf Phu Quoc"

 - Vietnam's largest semi-wild zoo "Vinpearl Safari Phu Quoc"

-Phu Quoc pepper is famous for its peels, hard seeds, spicy and strong taste.
+Phu Quoc pepper is famous for its peels, hard seeds, spicy, and strong taste.
 The people of Phu Quoc have maintained pepper cultivation for many years.
 It is important not only for economic purposes but also for cultural and tourism purposes.

 In these dry, windy, and sunny lands, peppercorn Phu Quoc brings income to the locals.
-Pepper farms Phu Quoc contribute to the eco-tourism attractions in the artisan village, attracting many tourists to Phu Quoc and Kien Giang.
+Pepper farms in Phu Quoc contribute to the eco-tourism attractions in the artisan village, attracting many tourists to Phu Quoc and Kien Giang.
 Pepper in Phu Quoc is definitely a local seasoning that would make unique gifts for tourists.